kurt-weber/hzswitch/README.md

-# hzswitch
+# Hzswitch
-A Rhythmbox-Plugin which allows to change music from 440Hz to 432Hz on the fly to enhance classical music.
+A Rhythmbox-Plugin which allows to change music from 440Hz to 432Hz on the fly.
+It works best with classical music but can be used for any kind of music.

-# install
+# Install
+1)Click on the green button "Clone or download" 2)Click on "Download Zip"
-Simply copy the entire directory tree to the Rhythmbox plugins directory.
+3)Extract the directory "hzswitch-master" from the zip file 4)Simply copy the entire directory to the Rhythmbox plugins directory.
 For a local user on a UNIX-like system, this is ~/.local/share/rhythmbox/plugins
+The full path would looks something like:
+/home/username/.local/share/rhythmbox/plugins/
+If there is no plugins directory you have to create it 6)Start Rhythmbox
+7)In Rhythmbox click on "Tools"->"Plugins"
+8)Activate Hz Switch by checking the box next to it.
+Next to the "random symbol" a new button will appear "440Hz to 432Hz" 9)HAVE FUN!

 # License